-Dr. Nathan Good is Principal of Good Research and Faculty in UC Berkeley’s Master of Data Science Program.
+Dr. Nathan Good is Principal of Good Research and Faculty in Information School in UC Berkeley, where he teaches courses for the Master of Informations and Data Science (MIDS) and Master of Information and Cybersecurity (MICS) programs.
 He specializes in user experience research, modeling and investigating behavior where design overlaps with data.
 Past domains include systems for knowledge management, health care, sales support, consumer privacy, security and forensic tools, and recommender systems.

 A fundamental goal of his work is helping companies create networked systems devices and services that are simple, secure and respectful of people's privacy.
 He is a co-author of the UC Berkeley web privacy census, and contributing author to books on privacy and the user experience of security systems.
 Prior to Good Research, Nathan was at PARC, Yahoo and HP research labs.
 At Berkeley, he worked with TRUST and the Samuelson Law & Technology Clinic and was a member of the 2007 California Secretary of State Top-to-Bottom Review of Electronic Voting Systems.

 Nathan has published extensively on user experience studies, privacy, and security related topics and holds patents on software technology for multimedia systems and event analysis.
 His research has been reported on in the Economist,New York Times, CNN and ABC and he has testified on his research before the House, Senate and FTC.
 Nathan’s recent work on Privacy and Design was recognized for a best paper award at the Privacy Law Scholars Conference, and was featured in both IAPP and the Future of Privacy Forums top 6 Privacy Papers for Policy Makers.
 Nathan has a Phd in Information Science and a MS in Computer Science from the University of California at Berkeley